jhatler/trust-chain/README.md

 it contains.
 The `SHA512SUMS` file is signed by using an SMIME certificate which has been issued by a public CA and which required verification of my government-issued ID to obtain.
 Each commit is also signed by one of my GPG keys (contained herein).

+## Security Domains

+The materials in this repository are stored together in the [data](data) directory, but are organized into separate security domains.
+Each security domain has its own directory which contains links to its materials and a README file with more information about the domain.
+The security domains are:
+- [Personal](personal): Materials used for personal communications and operations.
+- [Professional](professional): Materials used for professional communications and operations separate from any specific employer.